I would appreciate any opinions on the following: My husband's grandfather,

 referred to himself as being >from France preclude this?

-We know the date and place of Jacob's death (in New Jersey) but filing for a
+We know the date and place of Jacob's death but filing for a death

-death certificate brought no results.
+certificate brought no results.
 Apparently the death was not reported.
+Since he

-Since he apparently arrived in the US as a child, there would be no
+apparently arrived in the US as a child, there would not be any naturalization

-naturalization records.
-Jacob married Minnie Eisner in Manhattan in either 1996 or
+information.
+Jacob married Minnie Eisner in Manhattan in either 1896 or 1897.
+I

-further clues.
-Minnie was >from Vienna, Austria and had been in the US for
+was >from Vienna, Austria and had been in the US for about seven years

-My father-in-law has Jacob's date of birth recorded in his bible as 13
+My father-in-law has Jacob's date of birth recorded as 13 December 1874 and

-are given as Dec.
-1873 and June 1872 respectively so I can't vouch for their
+as Dec.
+1873 and June 1873 respectively so I can't vouch for their accuracy.

-Any opinons and suggstions as to how I should proceed will be most welcome
+Any opinions and suggestions as to how I should proceed will be most welcome

 and greatly appreciated.